 RISK AND COMPLICATION

-- Bruising and swelling are within expectation and usually resolve within two weeks.
+- Bruising and swelling are within expectation and are usually resolved within two weeks.

 - Uneven fat absorption, and asymmetry